durden/articles/error-reporting/article.md

 # The fine art of error reporting

 All programs encounter errors at some point.
-These errors can range from very obvious to the dreaded [bugfoot](http://www.urbandictionary.com/define.php?term=bugfoot&defid=4960803).
+These errors can range from obvious to the dreaded [bugfoot](http://www.urbandictionary.com/define.php?term=bugfoot&defid=4960803).
 So, as a developer when you encounter an error condition you have an important decision to make.
 You have to decide how **much** information to expose and